isabelle-dr/gtfs.org/docs/resources/gtfs-realtime.md

 ## GTFS Realtime Validators

-- [gtfs-realtime-validator](https://github.com/MobilityData/gtfs-realtime-validator) - A GTFS Realtime validation tool originally developed by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](https://www.usf.edu/) and now maintained by [MobilityData](https://mobilitydata.org/).
+- [gtfs-realtime-validator](https://github.com/MobilityData/gtfs-realtime-validator) - A GTFS Realtime validation tool originally developed by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the University of South Florida and now maintained by [MobilityData](https://mobilitydata.org/).

 ## GTFS Realtime (and Other Real-time API) Archival Tools

 - [GTFS-realtime to SQL](https://github.com/OpenMobilityData/GtfsRealTimeToSql) - Parses a GTFS-RealTime feed into an SQL database (used in [OpenMobilityData.org](https://openmobilitydata.org))
 - [gtfsrdb](https://github.com/CUTR-at-USF/gtfsrdb) - A Python tool that supports reading and archiving GTFS-realtime feeds into a database
 - [retro-gtfs](https://github.com/SAUSy-Lab/retro-gtfs) - A Python application that collects real-time data from the Nextbus API and archives it into the GTFS format (i.e., retrospective GTFS).
+- [Transi](https://gitlab.com/cutr-at-usf/transi) - A Cloud-native GTFS-RT/GTFS archiving system.
+- [GTFS-Realtime-Capsule](https://github.com/tsdataclinic/gtfs-realtime-capsule) - A command-line tool that scrapes, normalizes, and archives real-time public transit data.
+- [gtfsdb_realtime](https://github.com/OpenTransitTools/gtfsdb_realtime) - Real-time GTFS database loader and ORM library

 ## GTFS Realtime Convertors